VLOOKUP is one of the most popular Excel functions. But, it’s one of the most limited functions as well.

 There is a huge possibility that there could be more than one student whose name is “John”.
 The best solution here is to combine two different criteria (name and class) to get the right value in return.

-Here are the steps to insert a new column by join two criteria.
+Here are the steps to insert a new column by joining two criteria.

 - First of all, we need to add a new column.